Skip to main content

 Decoding the Data for Action

 A lab report is more than a list of numbers; it is a story about your body’s internal environment.
 The true insights come from analyzing the patterns.
-For instance, in a male patient, observing alongside high (LH) suggests a primary issue with the testes.
+For instance, in a male patient, observing low testosterone alongside high Luteinizing Hormone (LH) suggests a primary issue with the testes.
 Conversely, low testosterone with low or normal LH points toward a problem with the pituitary or hypothalamus signaling.
 Each pattern suggests a different therapeutic path.

 Key Biomarker Relationships